DanRepik/api_foundry/readme.md

 #### Database Specification

-At a minimum API-Maker requires that a database be specified using an 'x-am-database' attribute.
+At a minimum API-Foundry requires that a database be specified using an 'x-am-database' attribute.
 Only schema objects with this attribute will have services built.
 This attribute is used to obtain the AWS secret that contains the engine type (Postgres, Oracle or MySQL) and the connection configuration.

 #### Property Mapping

-API-Maker leverages the property types from the schema object to generate SQL and convert query result sets into JSON responses.
+API-Foundry leverages the property types from the schema object to generate SQL and convert query result sets into JSON responses.
 The set of types in OpenAPI is simpler compared to the larger set of database types.

 For each table column exposed in the API, a corresponding property must be defined in the properties section of the schema object.
 These property definitions map database column types to their corresponding OpenAPI schema type.